 Search Filter Test Word

-Use the word bareback to test if a safe search filter is working.
-It's the one we use when evaluating the web filters on search sites.
+Use the word bareback and the phrase castro clone to test how well a safe search filter is working.
+These are the terms we use when evaluating the web filters on search sites.

-It works with both text and media searches, and will give you a good idea how well links are filtered.
+They work with both text and media searches, and will give you a good idea how well results are filtered.